LordXapose/PlotPilot/README.md

 ---

 ## License

-MIT License — free to use, modify, and share.
+free to use, modify, and share.
 ---

 ## Author